 If the discharge is at a decent hour and if I have the strength to climb up half a level of stairs I, make sure to visit my salon, Affinity in Green Park before I go home.
 That I get a special attention thanks to one of my students Neha working there adds to the comfort and benefits.

-- 2. SMELL GOOD: Invest in fragrant bath oils, soaps or shower gels.
+Invest in fragrant bath oils, soaps or shower gels.
 You should feel like a flower or smell like a fruit!!!
-Amazon.com has some interesting perfumes on a sale right now.

-- HYDRATE: Both inside and outside.
-Drink loads of water and apply loads of moisturizer as you catch your favourite movie on Netflix.
+Both inside and outside.
+Drink buckets full of water and apply loads of moisturizer as you catch your favourite movie on Netflix.

-- POWDER AND LIPSTICK: Ok ok…maybe the powder it is much, but a lipstick is highly recommended.
+Ok ok…maybe the powder might be a bit too much, but a lipstick is highly recommended.
 A pink lipstick is the best option to feel bright.
 Browns and bronzes are the worst options.

 Life is short.